Celebrity, power, fortune–sounds nice.

 This new crusade is apparently part of the Treasury’s effort to identify money launderers that use real estate as a vehicle to hide illegal funds.
 The officials were inspired by an investigative series in The New York Times that examined foreign buyers using shell companies to hide money in the U.S.

-On the heels of the Treasury’s new endeavor, comes the release of the Panama Papers; the data leak that revealed the hidden offshore holdings of thousands of wealthy individuals, including numerous world leaders.
-Certainly this has and will lead to the discovery of some truly nefarious transactions, but not all, or even most, shell companies are sheltering ill-gotten gains.
+On the heels of the Treasury’s new endeavour, comes the release of the Panama Papers; the data leak that revealed the hidden offshore holdings of thousands of wealthy individuals, including numerous world leaders.
+Certainly, this has and will lead to the discovery of some truly nefarious transactions, but not all, or even most, shell companies are sheltering ill-gotten gains.

 Until now, the federal government placed no requirements on real estate companies to disclose names of cash buyers.
 Anyone could buy U.S. real estate, including shell companies whose owners can’t be identified.
 No one performed due diligence – not the realtors, title companies, escrow companies, etc. and they weren’t required to.
 Interestingly, this is a stark contrast to the rest of the modernized world that requires due diligence on the beneficial owner of the real estate investment and source of funds to verify they are clean.
 And, ironically, the U.S. has been the one that directly and indirectly forced other countries to implement these rules.